-You have separated from your partner, and discovered the property you resided in together and purchased during your relationship is registered in your former partner’s sole name.
+You separate from your partner, and discover the property you resided in together and purchased during your relationship is registered in his sole name.
 Can lodging a caveat protect your interest in the property and prevent your ex from selling it?

 What is a caveat?